1. Our Purpose

 We're not going to require that you sign up for x amount of events; we're not going to monitor how much you rep and we're not going to monitor how you play the game.
 Of course we'd prefer that you rep us, run with us and join us in TS but it's your call if you choose not to.

-All we ask is that you demonstrate your wanting to be a part of our guild by logging in to our website at least once a month.
+All we ask is that you demonstrate your wanting to be a part of our guild by being an active member (logging in to our website at least once a month) and logging into the game at least once per year.

 Our web hosting service, Shivtr, keeps track of the time since your last login.
 It is this time period that we will be using to confirm a member is remaining active.
 When you log in (with a username and password) to our website on a particular device, Shivtr will [attempt to] automatically log you in each subsequent time you visit the website on that device until you log out.
 So once you log in, all you should need to do is open the website's home page, and you're done.